-Non-project action, does not apply.
-It should be noted that the PROS Plan includes properties containing all of these physical features, with the exception of "mountainous."

-- Non-project action, does not apply.
+- a.
+General description of the site (circle one): Flat, rolling, hilly, steep slopes, mountainous, other: - Non-project action, does not apply.
+It should be noted that the PROS Plan includes properties containing all of these physical features, with the exception of "mountainous." - b.
+What is the steepest slope on the site (approximate percent of slope) - Non-project action, does not apply.
 It should be noted that the PROS Plan includes properties with all slopes, including steep slopes. - c.
 What general types of soils are found on the site (for example clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any prime farmland. - Non-project action, does not apply.
 It should be noted that the PROS Plan includes property on both stable and unstable soils, including specific standards in the critical area regulations for areas with surface indications or a history of unstable soils. - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so describe. - Non-project action, does not apply.
-It should be noted that the PROS Plan includes property on both stable and unstable soils, including specific restrictive standards in the critical area regulations for areas with surface indications or a history of unstable soils.
+It should be noted that the PROS Plan includes property on both stable and unstable soils, including specific restrictive standards in the critical area regulations for areas with surface indications or a history of unstable soils. - e.

-- e.
 Describe the purpose, type and approximate quantities of any filling or grading proposed.
 Indicate source of fill. - Non-project action, does not apply. - f.
 Could erosion occur as a result of clearing construction or use?
 If so generally describe. - Non-project action, does not apply.
 No clearing is directly associated with this non-project action.
 It should be noted that the PROS Plan includes property where clearing activities may occur on all soils found within the City, including specific restrictive development standards pertaining to areas with highly erosive soils.
 Development standards and requirements contained or incorporated by reference in the Development Code, SMC 20.80.010-500, and the Engineering Development Guide would mitigate probable significant adverse environmental impacts associated with development under the code.
 The Development Code contains performance standards for new development, temporary erosion and sediment control standards based on the 1998 King County Surface Water Design manual, and other stringent requirements for clearing activities.
-In those circumstances where additional site specific conditions warrant additional protections may be employed using SEPA substantive authority. - g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example asphalt or buildings)? - Non-project action, does not apply. - h.
+In those circum stances where additional site specific conditions warrant additional protections may be employed using SEPA substantive authority. - g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example asphalt or buildings)? - Non-project action, does not apply.

+- h.
 Proposed measures to reduce or control erosion, or other impacts to the earth, if any: - Non-project action, does not apply.